 Eligibility & Selection Process

 Please Note: The information on this page refers to the pilot round of the program, which is no longer accepting applications.
 At this time, the next round of applications for the Willa Kim Costume Design Scholarship has not been announced.
-Email firstname.lastname@example.org if you are interested in being notified when information on future rounds is available.
+To receive updates on future open application cycles, please subscribe to TCG Grant Updates.

 The Willa Kim Costume Design Scholarship will provide exceptionally talented costume designers who are enrolled in a university or professional training program with the opportunity to supplement their fine arts training in drawing and painting.
 Allowable expenses include: tuition, registration fees and supplies for the additional fine arts training.
 Funds cannot be used for required curriculum at the applicant’s college, university or professional training program.